 The National Museum of American Jewish History is a leading cultural institution with a vibrant internship program for college and graduate students who want to learn about public history, the museum profession, non-profit organizations, and the American Jewish experience.
-Interns work in specific departments and participate in a series of group experiences during the fall and spring semesters.
-The internship is a voluntary, unpaid educational opportunity
+Interns work in specific departments and participate in periodic group experiences during the summer, fall, and spring terms.

-Interns will be placed according to their interests, experience and the needs of the Museum.
+Interns will be placed according to their interests, experience, and the needs of the Museum.
 We will also be pleased to discuss a placement to support a specific project of interest to students.
-Potential placements include: Exhibitions and Collections , Development, Community Relations, Education, Administration, Public Programs, Marketing and Communications, Retail, Academic Liaison, and Facility Rentals.
-To learn more about each position, click here
+Potential placements include: Academic Liaison, Community Relations, Development, Education, Events & Facility Rentals, Exhibitions and Collections, Public Programs, Marketing and Communications, and Retail.
+To learn more about each position, click here.

 How to Apply

-• Be sure to let us know about your interests and availability
+• Tell us about your interests and availability

 For Further Information

 • Contact the Academic Liaison office at 215.923.3811 ext.
 150 or firstname.lastname@example.org